Please be ready with your application reference number starting with 'P'. For example P1234567

 The Police Check only reveals convictions given by Australian Courts.
 Any other conviction or violation does not turn up on your criminal records or the Check certificate.

 In particular, overseas offences do not show up on a Police Check if Australian law enforcement was not involved.
-However, there are other methods a party or the candidate can apply for their overseas record, including obtaining an international criminal history check.
+However, there are other methods a party or the candidate can apply for their overseas record, including obtaining an interNationally Coordinated Criminal History Check.

 Besides the Overseas records, the Police Check certificate does not disclose;